Federico-Conti/digital-forensics/assignement/filesystem/report2.md

 # corrupted.dd

-This report details the forensic analysis conducted on the disk image `corrupted.dd`.
+This section details the forensic analysis conducted on the disk image `corrupted.dd`.
 The objective was to investigate the file system structure, identify signs of corruption, recover inaccessible data, and locate specific string patterns within the image.

 ## Initial Setup